How to set up

 Step 5

-Continue informing residents in your community that a Community Assembly has now been set up and enlisted on our Group Directory.
-Share your activities and achievements on the CABI blog - a good example of this is
+Inform residents in your community (by word of mouth) that a Community Assembly has now been set up and invite them to come along to one of your meetings.
+You can share your activities and achievements on the CABI blog - a good example of this is

-A Community Assembly in Action - such case studies serve to inspire new members and volunteers to get involved.
+A Community Assembly in Action.
+Case studies like this help to inspire new members and volunteers to get involved.

 Step 6

-All Community Assembly Facilitators and Special Advisors must ensure they act on behalf of the community and not themselves, taking on board any issues raised and reporting back through the knowledge-flow network.
+All Community Assembly Facilitators and Special Advisors must ensure they act on behalf of CABI Members and not themselves or any external agencies.
 Please be aware that you are first and foremost 'servants of the people' and that any personal agendas will not be accommodated.

 Remember that we are here to help and we very much look forward to hearing from you.